PhilipQuirke/SkyCombAnalystHelp/AutoCategorisation.md

 If not, a Machine Learning model can evaluate the probability that the animal belongs to various species.

+## Useful animal characterisations
+These are the characterisations that may be useful in identifying a given animal's species:

 ### Definition of Pest in New Zealand
 In New Zealand (NZ), farms contain introduced ( *exotic* ) mammal species including sheep, cattle, pigs, deer, cats & dogs.
 NZ's only native mammal is a bat.
 So NZ has no *native* cat, dog, sheep, pig, cattle, deer, horse, possum, rat, ferret, stoat, hedgehog, rabbit or wallaby species.
 Most native NZ animal species are birds and insects.